chainloop-dev/docs/docs/faq.md

 # Frequently Asked Questions

-### Will ChainLoop be Open Source?
+### Will Chainloop be Open Source?

-Yes, we are committed to making ChainLoop Open source.
+Yes, we are committed to making Chainloop Open source.
 We are working out the details.
 Stay tuned!

-### Does ChainLoop store my Artifacts and Attestation
+### Does Chainloop store my Artifacts and Attestation

 No. They are stored in [your OCI Registry](/getting-started/setup#add-oci-repository).